Organisations and Groups

 Subscriptions and Distribution: Colin Harris – colingharris31@gmail.com

-New Marston Residents Association
+New Marston (South) Residents Association

 New Marston sits closer to the centre of Oxford to the south east of Old Marston across the former City Council boundary (marked by the route of Peasmoor / Boundary Brook) but shares many common interests and facilities with the village / parish.